MrSpookyAngel/TidalCord/README.md

 # TidalCord

 **TidalCord** is a cross-platform Discord music bot built with Python 3.8+ using the [`discord.py`](https://github.com/Rapptz/discord.py) and [`tidalapi`](https://github.com/tamland/python-tidal) libraries.
-It streams music from the Tidal music service (requires a **Tidal Premium account**) by downloading songs to a cache and then streaming them to your Discord server..
+It streams music from the Tidal music service (requires a **Tidal Premium account**) by downloading songs to a cache and then streaming them to your Discord server.
 The only key you need is a Discord Bot token!

 ---